 5 things that pleasantly surprise first-timers

-• How safe Morocco actually feels.
+- How safe Morocco actually feels.
 Petty hassle is real; serious crime against tourists is rare.
 Most travellers feel safer in Marrakech at night than in many European capitals.
-Our Marrakech safety guide goes deeper if you want the full picture.
+Our solo female travel in Morocco guide goes deeper if you want the full picture.

-• How welcoming Moroccans are to children and families.
+- How welcoming Moroccans are to children and families.
 Kids are doted on everywhere — restaurants, riads, taxis.
+Travelling with little ones often opens doors rather than closing them.

-• How fast you adapt to mint tea.
+- How fast you adapt to mint tea.
 Within 48 hours, you’ll be reaching for a glass without thinking.
+Accepting a cup is also the single easiest way to turn a transaction into a conversation.

-• How small the world feels at a desert camp.
-Strangers around a shared fire under a Bortle Class 1 sky tend to leave as friends.
+- How small the world feels at a desert camp.
+Strangers around a shared fire under a brilliant, light-pollution-free sky tend to leave as friends.
+It’s the moment most first-timers say tipped the trip from “nice” to “unforgettable.”

 Frequently asked questions